 The honorees will be featured in THA publications and recognized at the THA Annual Conference and Expo, Jan.
 21-22, 2016, in Dallas.

-New this year!
-All entries will be featured in the new THA Member Best Practice Center on the THA website.
-Competition is generally strong for these awards, and as a result many great ideas don’t get the recognition they deserve.
-The Member Best Practice Center is an online library of great ideas, innovative programs and best practices in action at THA-member hospitals.
-This year, all entries will be featured on the website so that all members can learn from your innovations!
+All entries will be featured in THA’s best practices portal, KnowledgeShare.
+Competition is strong for these awards, and as a result many great ideas don’t get the recognition they deserve.
+KnowledgeShare is an online library of great ideas, innovative programs and best practices in action at THA-member hospitals.
+All entries will be featured on the website so that members can learn from your innovations.